Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Data

-To investigate the impact of the COVID-19 pandemic on Colombian firms we use monthly export transactions data reported at the Colombian Customs Office (Direcci\'on de Impuestos y Aduanas Nacionales, DIAN) for 2018, 2019, and 2020.
-For each transaction, we consider the exporter ID as the firm identifier; the date; a 10-digit Harmonized System code (HS) characterizing the product; the product origin within Colombia (department level); the means of transportation of the shipment; the country of destination; and, the free on board value of the transaction in US dollars.
-We removed all transactions related to re-exports of products elaborated in other countries.
-As a result, we end up with 386,132 customs reports in 2018, 402,140 in 2019, and 365,626 in 2020.
+We use monthly export transaction data reported at the Colombian Customs Office (Direcci\'on de Impuestos y Aduanas Nacionales, DIAN) for 2018, 2019, and 2020.
+For each transaction, we consider the exporter ID as the firm identifier; the date; a 10-digit Harmonized System code (HS) characterizing the product; the product origin within Colombia (department level); the means of transportation of the shipment; the country of destination; and, the free on board value of the export transaction in US dollars.
+This data set also contains information about the value and origin country from which a given exporter imports.
+We remove all transactions related to re-exports of products elaborated in other countries.
+As a result, we ended up with 386,132 customs reports in 2018 (7741 firms), 402,140 in 2019 (7831 firms), and 365,626 in 2020 (7518 firms).